ibm-cloud-docs/vpc/cr-intro.md

 * Subnet A is used to host the virtual servers and is associated with the default routing table.
 There is a route `0.0.0.0/0`, and the next hop is a VPN connection.
 * Subnet B is used to host the VPN gateway and creates a new routing table (routing table B).
 It associates subnet B with routing table B. By default, you do not need any routes in routing table B.

-To have connectivity between subnets when having route `0.0.0.0/0` and the next hop is a VPN connection, as above, you can add the following delegate routes:
+To have connectivity between subnets when having route `0.0.0.0/0` and the next hop is a VPN connection, you can add the following delegate routes:

 ```sh
 destination CIDR==zone3 VPC prefix, action==delegate, location==zone1